f-laurens/pynab/CONTRIBUTING.md

 by amending.
 Once tests pass, your request will be reviewed.

 At any time, if you did commit your changes, you can go back to master with:
 ```
 git fetch origin
 git checkout master
 bash upgrade.sh
 ```

-The last command is required to run a full upgrade for changes in localized messages, drivers and dependencies.
+The last command is required to run a full upgrade for any changes in localized messages, drivers and dependencies.

+## How to test a contributor Pull Request

+1. Go to the pynab folder on your rabbit: `cd /home/pi/pynab`
+2. List references in remote repository: `git ls-remote --refs origin`
+3. Open [Pull requests page](https://github.com/nabaztag2018/pynab/pulls) and note the number of the PR you want to test
+4. Switch to the corresponding PR branch (here for PR *#123*): `git checkout master && git pull origin master && git fetch origin pull/123/head:pr/123 && git checkout pr/123 && git merge master`
+5. Do full upgrade for any changes in drivers, dependencies, data models and localisation messages: `bash upgrade.sh`
+6. Do your tests
+7. Rollback to default branch: `git checkout release`
+8. Do full upgrade to rollback any changes in drivers, dependencies, data models and localisation messages: `bash upgrade.sh`
+9. All done !

+Then add comments on Pull Request as appropriate.